 Many say the hardest part of making clotted cream is the long wait.
 It’s not a fast process.
 The cream must be heated for 12 hours and then cooled for another 8 hours!
 Once the cream is cooled, the fat (or cream) is separated from the liquid and you end up with exactly what you are looking for, that beautiful creamy goodness called clotted cream.
 Not a difficult process, and mostly hands-off, but it will take time and patience to succeed.

-This could be a small challenge locally, depending on your access to gourmet markets.
-Whole Foods Market carries clotted cream and has been a reliable source for us.
+This could be a challenge locally, depending on your access to gourmet markets.
+Whole Foods Market carries clotted cream but availability is unpredictable.
+Call before you go.
 It is usually found near the cheese counter and will be refrigerated.
 Other fine food markets, especially in larger cities, may carry clotted cream in their cheese or dairy sections.
-I would call ahead to be sure.
+Be sure to call ahead if you plan to shop.

 If you have clotted cream, you’ve jumped over the highest hurdle.
 The rest is just fun and using your imagination.
 Traditionally, strawberry jam would be on the menu with scones and clotted cream.
 However, many choose other flavors of jam, even spicy versions.
 Fresh fruit preserves also make an excellent companion to clotted cream.

 And guess what?
 Clotted cream is not necessary.
 If you find a jelly or jam that you love, that may be enough.
 Even sweet and savory butters make a great accoutrement.
 Whatever your tastebuds tell you, follow them.
 Traditional British scones are a great vessel for your favorite flavor add-ons.

 Our Clotted Cream Recipe

 As indicated earlier, perfect clotted cream is not difficult, just time consuming.
 But, it’s so worth the wait.
 You will want to start the process 3 days before you need it, or plan to serve it.
 While it sounds like a long time, most of it can be done while you’re snoozing.